ximzzzzz/Udacity_Data_engineering/lesson2 (2-).md

 - Dimension : a structure that categorizes facts and measures in order to enable users to answer business questions.

   ​					dimensions are people, products, place and time

+## Star schema

+1. Benefits

+   - Denormalized

+   - Simplifies queries
+   - Fast aggregations

+2. Drawbacks
+   - issues that come with denormalization(data integrity, ...)
+   - Decrease query flexibility
+   - Many to many relationship -- simplified

+##

+## Snowflake Schema

+> Logical arrangement of tables in a multidimensional database represented by centralized fact tables
+>
+> which are connected to multiple dimensions.

+## Snowflake vs Star

+- Star schema is a special, simplified case of the snowflake schema.
+- Star schema does not allow for one to many relationships while the snowflake schema does
+- Snowflake schema is more normalized than Star. but only in 1NF or 2NF